vijpandaturtle/Follow-me-drone/project_summary.md

 Below I will explain the network I implemented in the project notebook using the Keras library (Tensorflow backend) and all of the techniques I used which makes all the difference in the results.
 These techniques include hyperparameter tuning, skip connections and convolution filters.
 Setting the weights and bias will not be discussed however, because all this is already handled by keras which is a high level wrapper library.

 **Note:** 1x1 convolutions are basically convolutions with kernel_size (filter size) set to 1x1.
 This is an easy way to make the feature map stack deeper without having to compromise on the amount of data available in that layer.
+By using a 1x1 convolutional layer we can retain spatial data from the previous data.
+Click [here](http://iamaaditya.github.io/2016/03/one-by-one-convolution/) for more information on 1x1 convolutional layers.

 ## Model